ckapoor7/GANs/README.md

 ## The final thing
 The final thing is an amalgamation of the Vanilla GAN model as well as the digit classifier.
 I take a Devanagari digit image as an input and generate an MNIST digit in english as the output.
 Concretely, the ouput of the digit classifier can be thought of as being *"piped"* into the GAN model.
 Everything else remains the same as described above.\
+The notebook for this can be found [here](https://colab.research.google.com/drive/1YxvCLGCMGvwXd5LM4NTGwWcb56pMyn0U#scrollTo=S_d8m1XBJcBM)
 ### Result
 I ran the code for a known digit from the Devanagari set (from the table).
 In the input that I have provided to the generator, ```y_pred[3]``` corresponds to digit 5.\
 For ```epoch``` 0, we have a bunch of seemingly random pixels
 ![epoch 0](https://github.com/ckapoor7/bare-bones-GANs/blob/main/Screen%20Shot%202021-04-11%20at%209.12.44%20AM.png)
 And towards the end, we have something better than what we started with (that passes as an image of digit 5)
 ![epoch 95](https://github.com/ckapoor7/bare-bones-GANs/blob/main/Screen%20Shot%202021-04-11%20at%209.17.53%20AM.png)
+This took 2 minutes and 54 seconds to complete execution.

 # References
 The primary resource I used for my implementation for this was Ian Goodfellow's research paper available [here](https://arxiv.org/pdf/1406.2661.pdf).
 Of course since I am not really well versed with some terms in the paper, a ton of googling did serve its purpose:P\